-- (a) As of February 27, 2020, the Registrant has 31,216,931,000 common shares outstanding and each share is entitled to one vote.
-As of February 26, 2020, out of the outstanding capital stock of the Corporation, 585,770,193 common shares or 1.88% is owned by foreigners. - (b) The record date with respect to the determination of the stockholders entitled to notice of and vote at the ASM is March 26, 2020. - (c) With respect to the election of directors of seven (7) directors, each stockholder may vote such number of shares for as many as seven (7) persons he may choose to be elected from the list of nominees, or he may cumulate said shares and give one candidate as many votes as the number of his shares multiplied by seven (7) shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him multiplied by seven (7). - (d) The Corporation also provides an online voting facility where certificated stockholders can cast their votes if not attending in person (see attached Schedule "A").
-Voting Procedures are further detailed in Item 19. - (e) Security ownership of certain record and beneficial owners and management. - a.
-Security Ownership of Certain Record and Beneficial Owners
+- (a) As of April 30, 2020, the Registrant has 31,216,931,000 common shares outstanding and each share is entitled to one vote.
+As of April 30, 2020, out of the outstanding capital stock of the Corporation, 576,340,693 common shares or 1.85% is owned by foreigners. - (b) The record date with respect to the determination of the stockholders entitled to notice of and vote at the ASM is May 21, 2020. - (c) Each common share of PLC is entitled to one (1) vote (each, a Voting Share/s) for each agenda item presented for stockholder approval, except in the election of directors where one (1) share is entitled to as many votes as there are directors to be elected.
+Each stockholder entitled to vote may cast the vote to which the number of shares he owns entitles him, for as many persons as there are to be elected as directors, or he may cumulate or give to one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he may see fit, provided that the whole number of votes cast by him shall not exceed the number of shares owned by him multiplied by the whole number of directors to be elected.
+Thus, since there are seven (7) directors to be elected, each Voting Share is entitled to seven (7) votes.